 A mandated reporter who knows or has reason to believe a child is being maltreated, or has been maltreated within the preceding three years, shall immediately report the information to the local social service agency, or to law enforcement.
 Mandated reporters may report abuse or neglect that is beyond the required three-year time limit.
 [Minn.
 Stat.
-626.556, subd.
-3 (a)] This includes any act which involves a minor that constitutes a violation of prostitution offenses, [609.321 to 609.324] use of minors in a sexual performance, [617.246] and known or suspected child sex trafficking as defined in 609.321, regardless of who the alleged offender is, and whether an alleged offender is identified.
-An oral report by a mandated reporter shall be followed within 72 hours, excluding holidays and weekends, by a written report of alleged maltreatment to the appropriate law enforcement agency, agency responsible for assessing or investigating a report, or the local welfare agency.
-[626.556, subd.
-7 (a)]
+260E.06, subd.
+1(a)] This includes any act which involves a minor that constitutes a violation of prostitution offenses, [609.321 to 609.324] use of minors in a sexual performance, [617.246] and known or suspected child sex trafficking as defined in 609.321, regardless of who the alleged offender is, and whether an alleged offender is identified.
+Oral reports by mandated reporters must be followed by a written report within 72 hours, excluding holidays and weekends, of alleged maltreatment to the appropriate law enforcement agency, agency responsible for assessing or investigating reports, or local welfare agency.
+[Minn.
+Stat.
+260E.09(a)]